DaeBlicki/pt1-exam-preparation/pt1_Library/README.md

 ```

 ## Timer
 Timer class to measure the code speed.
+The guaranteed precision is 20 microseconds!

 ```
 pt1::Timer t;